 Segne es Gott is, therefore, the typical response to Vergelt’s Gott, so it acts like a “you’re welcome.”
 It won’t really work in response to other “thank you” expressions.

-You won’t hear either Vergelt’s Gott or Segne es Gott so frequently in mainland Germany, so there’s a reasonable chance that you haven’t encountered it in your standard German textbooks.
+You won’t hear Vergelt’s Gott or Segne es Gott very often in mainland Germany, so there’s a reasonable chance that you haven’t encountered it in your standard German textbooks.

 But keep them in mind next time you choose to visit the more southern-bound German-speaking countries!